 The Daintree Rainforest Village, which has powered and unpowered sites, as well as a general store, permits pets for a small fee of $2.50.
 In return you receive a booklet about the best dog walk areas in the rainforest.

-PK’s Jungle Village close to Cape Tribulation also recently starting allowing dogs, presumably only on campsites.
-Just be warned that this budget resort has a reputation for partying.
+PK’s Jungle Village close to Cape Tribulation also recently started allowing dogs, but reviews are poor and this hostel and campground has a reputation for partying.

 Visiting Cape Tribulation While Driving the Bloomfield Track